 - tea bags

-- all kinds of (plastic or metal) waist to create dollhouse furniture, floors and walls,etc. Like egg cartons, bottle caps, metal lids, empty chocolate boxes, anything that you can use.
+- all kinds of (plastic or metal) waste to create dollhouse furniture, floors and walls, etc. Like egg cartons, bottle caps, metal lids, empty chocolate boxes, and anything that you can use.

 - adhesive tape